ambareeshravi/Content-based-Visual-Media-Retrieval/README.md

 https://arxiv.org/abs/2105.08665

-The main codebase for the experiments in the paper is under _training_
+The main codebase for the experiments in the paper is under _training/_